 Federico Barocci (1528-1612)

-Federico Barocci authentication from $175.
-Federico Barocci appraisal from $25.
-Federico Barocci certificates of authenticity (COA).
-Federico Barocci analysis, research, scientific tests, full authentications.
+We perform Federico Barocci art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Federico Barocci or we will sell it for you.

 Federico Barocci was an Italian Counter-Reformation or proto-Baroque painter and printmaker.
 His original name was Federico Fiori, and he was nicknamed Il Baroccio, which still in northwestern Italian dialects means a two wheel cart drawn by oxen.
 His work fills an oft-overlooked period of art; while in his day his work was highly esteemed and influential.